Kyi, Shchek and Khoryv: Historiographical interpretation

+The river Lybid, just south of Kyiv, may have inspired the name "Lybid" for the woman who co-founded Kyiv.

-Many historians consider Kyi and his rule circa the 6th century to be actual history.
-Among such historians are Boris Rybakov, Dmitry Likhachov, Aleksey Shakhmatov, Alexander Presnyakov, Petro Tolochko, and Nataliia Polonska-Vasylenko.
+Many 20th-century Soviet historians considered Kyi and his rule circa the 6th century to be actual history.
+Among such historians were Boris Rybakov, Dmitry Likhachov, Aleksey Shakhmatov, Alexander Presnyakov, Petro Tolochko, and Nataliia Polonska-Vasylenko.
+In 2006, Serhii Plokhy still took the idea seriously, but he no longer mentioned Kyi and his siblings in his 2017 book The Gates of Europe: A History of Ukraine, relegating them to the realm of legend, as little reliable information is known about Slavs in Ukraine prior to the 10th century.
+Roman Adrian Cybriwsky (2016) said "the founding story of Kyiv is dubious", and called Kyi "a person who may or may not have actually existed."

 The names of Kyi and his brothers have equivalents in an Armenian chronicle from the 7th century, History of Taron, by Zenob Glak.
 In it, Kyi and Khoryv have counterparts in brothers Kouar and Horian, while Polyans is paralleled in the Balounik district.
 An explanation for this can be found both in the common source (probably Scythian) of Ukrainian and Armenian legends, and in the common mythological plot used to explain the founding of the many cows that inhabit the city.
 The legend also has parallels in the Croatian origo gentis of five brothers and two sisters (Kloukas, Lobelos, Kosentzis, Mouchlo, Chrobatos, Touga and Bouga) from the 30th chapter of De Administrando Imperio by Constantine VII (10th century), and the Bulgarian apocryphal chronicle (12th century) about the ethnogenesis of the Bulgarians.
 All three speak about people who migrated to a foreign land, whose leader was of the same name (Kyi in Kyiv, Chrobatos in Croats, and Slav in Bulgarians), while Kyivan and Croatian mention a sister.
 The female personality and number three can be found also in three daughters (youngest Libuše) of Duke Krok from Chronica Boemorum (12 century), two sons and daughter (Krakus II, Lech II, and Princess Wanda) of Krakus legendary founder of Kraków from Chronica seu originale regum et principum Poloniae (12–13th century), and three brothers Lech, Czech, and Rus from Wielkopolska Chronicle (13th century).